 Cap Rate vs. Other Metrics

 However, cap rate has a blind spot: it ignores how you pay for the property.
-Two investors can buy the same building at the same cap rate, but the one with 80% leverage earns a completely different return on their cash.
+Two investors can buy the same building at the same cap rate, but the one with 80% LTV earns a completely different return on their cash.
 That’s why you need more than one number:

 | Metric | What It Shows | Financing? | Calculator |